pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/02_Templating_Helpers/README.md

 ## Pimcore Templating Helpers

-All helpers are described below in detail, the following tables gives just a short overview of all available helpers.
+All helpers are described below in detail, the following tables give just a short overview of all available helpers.

 | Method                                   | Description                                             |
 |------------------------------------------|---------------------------------------------------------|